-Dr. Steven Minkler joined MxCC as the Dean of Academic Affairs in January 2012.
-He leads an Academic Division consisting of 60 full-time and 200+ part-time faculty and staff; all credit and non-credit courses and programs; the Learning Commons (Academic Success Center, Distance Learning & Educational Technology, and Jean Burr Smith Library); and special initiatives such as the Honors Program, Transitional Year Program, Middlesex Accelerated Degree Program, Prison Education Program (in collaboration with Wesleyan University and the Department of Correction) and Early College Academy.
-In addition to his duties as Dean, Dr. Minkler occasionally teaches courses in the Communication and Honors programs.
+As Dean of Academic Affairs, Dr. Minkler leads a Division consisting of 60 full-time and 200+ part-time faculty and staff; all credit and non-credit courses and programs; the Learning Commons (Academic Success Center, Distance Learning & Educational Technology, and Jean Burr Smith Library); and special initiatives such as the Honors Program, Transitional Year Program, Middlesex Accelerated Degree Program, Prison Education Program (in collaboration with Wesleyan University and the Department of Correction) and College Career Pathways programs with local high schools.

-“Dean Steve” feels his work at MxCC brings him full circle.
-He grew up in Higganum and graduated from Haddam-Killingworth High School.
-Upon leaving home, he attended the University of Hartford where he earned his B.A. and M.A. in Communication and Ed.D. in Educational Leadership.
+Dr. Minkler grew up in Higganum and graduated from Haddam-Killingworth High School.
+Upon leaving home, he attended the University of Hartford where he earned a B.A. and M.A. in Communication and an Ed.D. in Educational Leadership.
 He believes strongly in supporting faculty by giving them the tools and resources they need to be successful in their teaching.
 He also values the individual pathways each of our students take toward creating a better future for themselves and their families.